Blog/Comparison

 Welltory does not include strength training features.
 It offers workout impact analysis -- you can see how workouts affect your HRV and stress levels -- but there's no exercise library, no set tracking, no muscle group modeling.
 Welltory is an analysis and insight platform, not a workout tool.

-Incredible includes a complete strength training system with Apple Watch controls.
-Exercise library, workout templates, set-by-set logging from your wrist.
-The volume and muscle group data from each session feeds directly into readiness calculations and the long-term fitness score.
+Incredible includes a complete strength training system with Apple Watch controls: an exercise library, workout templates, and set-by-set logging from your wrist.
+Completed work contributes to recorded strength workout load, Fitness, and the app's daily training context.

 Fitness Modeling